nlohmann/json/README.md

 using json = nlohmann::json;
 ```

-to the files you want to use JSON objects.
-That's it.
-Do not forget to set the necessary switches to enable C++11 (e.g., `-std=c++11` for GCC and Clang).
+to the files you want to process JSON and set the necessary switches to enable C++11 (e.g., `-std=c++11` for GCC and Clang).

 You can further use file [`include/nlohmann/json_fwd.hpp`](https://github.com/nlohmann/json/blob/develop/include/nlohmann/json_fwd.hpp) for forward-declarations.
-The installation of json_fwd.hpp (as part of cmake's install step), can be achieved by setting `-DJSON_MultipleHeaders=ON`:
+The installation of json_fwd.hpp (as part of cmake's install step), can be achieved by setting `-DJSON_MultipleHeaders=ON`.

 ### Package Managers